 ▪ Norton Art Gallery (K-5)

-In addition to elective classes (music, art, Spanish, P.E., library, chapel), after-school clubs are also offered throughout the school year to elementary students.
+In addition to elective classes (music, art, Spanish, P.E., library, chapel), after-school clubs are also offered throughout the school year to school-age students.
 Club offering will vary throughout the year, but may include clubs such as sports, music, art, and drama.
 See below a list of some of the clubs that were offered to students for the 2018-2019 school year.

 ▪ Drama Club